ravioactive/eda_practice/feature-engineering-framework/DEPLOYMENT_PLAN.md

 This deployment plan provides a comprehensive roadmap for implementing the feature engineering framework in production environments.
 It covers practical application scenarios, component integration strategies, and step-by-step deployment procedures for different organizational needs.

+**📚 Related Guides:**
+- **Development Process:** See `DEVELOPMENT_WORKFLOW_GUIDE.md` for notebook + Python development workflow
+- **Implementation Details:** See `IMPLEMENTATION_GUIDE.md` for technical implementation patterns
+- **Framework Overview:** See `README.md` for complete framework documentation

+**🔄 Key Concept:** Notebooks are used for exploration and documentation, while Python utility files contain production-ready code.
+The deployment plan shows how to combine both for enterprise deployment.

 ---

 ## **📋 Framework Component Purpose & Application**